adpthegreat/A-Lot-Of-Crust/async_and_await/README.md

 }
 ```

-## Difference between tokio::spawn
+## Difference between tokio::spawn and thread::spawn

-- `tokio::spawn` gives the future it has passed to the executor, for the executor to run concurrently with other futures
+- `tokio::spawn` gives the future it has passed to the executor, for the executor to run concurrently with other futures.

-- A thread::spawn spawns and OS thread that will run in parallel with everthing in your program - its also does not take a future it takes a closure , if you wanted to await a future in a `thread::spawn` you would have to create your own executor
+- A `thread::spawn` spawns an OS thread that will run in parallel with everything in your program - its also does not take a future it takes a closure , if you wanted to await a future in a `thread::spawn` you would have to create your own executor.

-- If you use `tokio::spawn` you have to have yield points so that you would not block the executor and let the other futures run
+- If you use `tokio::spawn` you have to have yield points so that you would not block the executor and let the other futures run .

-- In `thread::spawn` thats not a problem because the OS can preemptively interrupt you , they are not cooperatively scheduled
+- In `thread::spawn` thats not a problem because the OS can preemptively interrupt you, they are not cooperatively scheduled

-- when a future fields , it yields to whatever awaited it
+- When a future fields, it yields to whatever awaited it.

 ## The what, how and why of async await